Service + Ministry

 Little Bruins Outreach is a "big brother"/"big sister" mentoring program that matches Fox students with a student of a local elementary or middle school.
 Students spend one hour each week with their "Little Bruin", as well as opportunities to attend various events with them.
 This is a great way to invest in the life of a child who needs extra support and encouragement.
 Visit the Little Bruins page to learn more information about how to get involved.

 Urban Outreach travels weekly to locations in Portland and Salem to learn and serve in tandem with organizations and collaboratives (i.e. Bridgetown Ministries, HomePDX, the Portland & Salem Leadership Foundations, MLK Day of Service, Word Made Flesh, and others) where we seek to both meet and serve Christ while learning and serving alongside people experiencing firsthand the complex problems of poverty, hunger, homelessness, human trafficking, racism, sexism, and other systemic inequities.
+Visit the Urban Outreach information page to learn more information about how to get involved.

 Global Outreach & Missions seeks to connect students interested in long-term, vocational global ministry and missions with information, networking, educational forums and conferences (i.e. global ministry "Expo's" & special events and classes on campus, "The Justice Conference", "Beggars Society Forums", etc.) raising awareness of reconciliation ministry, Christian community development, and missions going on around today's world.